The Hudsucker Proxy: Critical response

 In addition to the film under-performing at the box office, The Hudsucker Proxy opened to mixed reviews from critics.
-Rotten Tomatoes reports that 60% of reviews from 47 critics were positive, with an average rating of 6.4/10.
-The consensus states, "Intriguingly strange and visually distinctive, The Hudsucker Proxy is ultimately almost – but not quite – as smart and absorbing as it needs to be."
+On Rotten Tomatoes 64% of reviews from 53 critics were positive, with an average rating of 6.6/10.
+The site's consensus states, "Intriguingly strange and visually distinctive, The Hudsucker Proxy is ultimately almost – but not quite – as smart and absorbing as it needs to be."

 Roger Ebert praised the production design, scale model work, matte paintings, cinematography, and characters.
 "But the problem with the movie is that it's all surface and no substance," Ebert wrote.
 "Not even the slightest attempt is made to suggest that the film takes its own story seriously.
 Everything is style.
 The performances seem deliberately angled as satire."
 Desson Thomson of The Washington Post described The Hudsucker Proxy as being "pointlessly flashy and compulsively overloaded with references to films of the 1930s.
 Missing in this film's performances is a sense of humanity, the crucial ingredient in the movies Hudsucker is clearly trying to evoke.
 Hudsucker isn't the real thing at all.
 It's just a proxy."

-John Simon of The National Review described The Hudsucker Proxy as "asinine and insufferable".
+John Simon of National Review described The Hudsucker Proxy as "asinine and insufferable".

 Todd McCarthy, writing in Variety, called the film "one of the most inspired and technically stunning pastiches of old Hollywood pictures ever to come out of the New Hollywood.
 But a pastiche it remains, as nearly everything in the Coen brothers' latest and biggest film seems like a wizardly but artificial synthesis, leaving a hole in the middle where some emotion and humanity should be."
 James Berardinelli gave a largely positive review.
 "The Hudsucker Proxy skewers Big Business on the same shaft that Robert Altman ran Hollywood through with The Player.
 From the Brazil-like scenes in the cavernous mail room to the convoluted machinations in the board room, this film is pure satire of the nastiest and most enjoyable sort.
 In this surreal world of 1958 can be found many of the issues confronting large corporations in the 1990s, all twisted to match the filmmakers' vision."

 Warner Home Video released The Hudsucker Proxy on DVD on May 18, 1999.
 No featurettes were included.
 It was one of the first Blu-ray Disc titles released through the Warner Archive Collection on February 26, 2013, but it still lacked any featurettes.

 Two decades after the film's release, Scout Tafoya of RogerEbert.com praised the film for its stylistic adventurousness and expansion upon the themes and concepts of the films that inspired it.
 "Whereas the comedies of the 1930s and '40s could talk quickly and move quickly, they couldn't run at a full gallop like the Coen Brothers.
 Their camera soars, traveling at the speed of progress, gossip, capitalism itself.
 Everything races at top speed.
 The production design, the one thing everyone felt comfortable praising, is a marvel.
 Every frame doubles as a survey of early modern art, from Art Deco to Futurism."